Frequently asked questions

 You should know we take network security very seriously at Viasat, and we make every effort to ensure our network is secure.
 Individual customers on our network also have a big role to play in staying safe online, which means using firewalls, antivirus software, and strong passwords that are changed regularly.
 For example, a good reason for you to use antivirus software is that some viruses can send and receive data without your permission, which may use your data allowance.

 You should use an antivirus software that you trust.
 You’ll probably find there are lots of antivirus software options available to you.
 A general guideline is to purchase your antivirus software instead of relying on a free tool.
-A purchased product will probably be more robust as well as being updated more frequently than a free version.
+A purchased product will probably be more robust as well as be updated more frequently than a free version.

 The Acceptable Use Policy outlines important requirements regarding permissible and prohibited uses of Viasat Internet service.
 Some of the prohibited uses have security implications.
 View the Acceptable Use Policy on our Legal documents page.

 Since Viasat is a paperless company, you won’t receive a statement in the postal mail.
 You’ll be able to view your monthly statement online when logged into My Viasat web or My Viasat mobile app.
 To log in, you’ll need your account number.